practicusai/docs/docs/tutorial/predict.md

 You will see the errors our model makes.

 - Click on _Model Error_ column
-- Move you mouse over the mini-histogram
+- Move your mouse over the mini-histogram

 You will see that in ~75% of the cases, we _expect_ that our model will make an error less than ~$2200

 ![](img/predict/model-error-2.png)

-- Move your mouse to the right on the mini-histogram to see in what % of the cases our model makes pretty bad predictions
+- Move your mouse to the right on the mini-histogram to see in what % of the cases our model makes not so good predictions
 - Click on one of the _bad_ prediction bars on the mini-histogram, and select _Filter to Keep >= ..._

 ![](img/predict/model-error-3.png)